We were building Chess Lens, an educational chess assistant that could look at a board position and help guide a player through it.

 Source: https://docs.anthropic.com/en/docs/build-with-claude/vision

-That line maps almost exactly to our experiment.
+That line maps closely to this experiment.
 FEN generation requires exact localization across 64 squares.
 If a model recognizes the board but shifts one piece by one file, the FEN is still wrong.